web-eid/web-eid-spring-boot-example/README.md

 ### Stateful and stateless authentication

-In the current example, we use the classical stateful Spring Security session cookie-based authentication mechanism where a cookie that contains the user session ID is set during successful login and session data is stored at sever side.
+In the current example we use the classical stateful Spring Security session cookie-based authentication mechanism, where a cookie that contains the user session ID is set during successful login and session data is stored at sever side.
 Cookie-based authentication must be protected against cross-site request forgery (CSRF) attacks and extra measures must be taken to secure the cookies by serving them only over HTTPS and setting the _HttpOnly_, _Secure_ and _SameSite_ attributes.

-A common alternative to stateful authentication is stateless authentication with JSON Web Tokens (JWT) where the session data resides inside the token at client side.
-The Web eID authentication token itself is a JWT token, but it should be considered a temporary authentication information carrier during login and should not be used afterwards.
-In case you want to use JWT authentication, you should issue a new JWT after successful Web eID authentication token validation.
+A common alternative to stateful authentication is stateless authentication with JSON Web Tokens (JWT) or secure cookie sessions where the session data resides at client side browser and is either signed or encrypted.
+Secure cookie sessions are described in [RFC 6896](https://datatracker.ietf.org/doc/html/rfc6896) and in the following [article about secure cookie-based Spring Security sessions](https://www.innoq.com/en/blog/cookie-based-spring-security-session/).
+Usage of both an anonymous session and a cache is required to store the challenge nonce and the time it was issued before the user is authenticated.
+The anonymous session must be used for protection against [forged login attacks](https://en.wikipedia.org/wiki/Cross-site_request_forgery#Forging_login_requests) by guaranteeing that the authentication token is received from the same browser to which the corresponding challenge nonce was issued.
+The cache must be used for protection against replay attacks by guaranteeing that each authentication token can be used exactly once.

 ### Assuring that the signing and authentication certificate subjects match

-It usually required to verify that the signing certificate subject matches the authentication certificate subject by assuring that both ID codes match.
+It is usually required to verify that the signing certificate subject matches the authentication certificate subject by assuring that both ID codes match.
 This check is implemented at the beginning of the `SigningService.prepareContainer()` method.

 ## HTTPS support